Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – June 2021

 - funds from a leadership contestant of the registered party

-Note: Transfers may not be accepted from provincial parties or provincial electoral district associations.
+Note: Transfers may not be accepted from provincial parties or electoral district associations of provincial parties.
 Transfers from a registered provincial division of a federal registered party are considered transfers from the registered party.

 After election day, a candidate's campaign transfers 100 unused signs and 750 recovered signs to the registered party.
 The commercial value of the 850 signs is calculated by the candidate's campaign, and the registered party reports the amount as a non-monetary transfer from the candidate.

 Only the chief agent and authorized registered agents can send transfers on the registered party's behalf.

 The registered party may transfer funds to the following political entities: